 Teaching music has always been an integral part of my musical journey.
 I learn from every student.
 After decades of studying with master teachers from various traditions, sharing the love, inspiration, beauty and knowledge I’ve been given feels like important reciprocity.
 To see the light on a student's face when they are able to create musical sounds is delightful.
 I believe learning music enriches the spirit and teaches us much more than just the music itself.
 We get to tap into the wellspring of creativity in ourselves and with each other that can carry over into all other aspects of life.
 Learning music engages us in a multi-layered process.
 The right and left sides of the brain get to work together.
 We learn motor skills and kinesthetic awareness, while simultaneously heightening our senses and sensitivity to sound; honing our ability to hear, perceive and to express emotions through sound.

 I believe all of us contain the ability and talent to experience and create music.
 Music has been a central part of human life for millennia; it inspires and connects us.
 I teach each student based on their unique musical desires and needs.
 I have taught general music to students as young as three years old and I’ve taught retired elders who dreamt of playing music their whole lives.
 Music is accessible to all.
 The process of learning music shows us first hand what determination, persistence and focus can make possible.

-I teach cello, beginning violin, guitar and voice.
+I teach cello, guitar and voice.
 Music theory and ear-training are incorporated throughout the lessons to build a strong foundation and understanding of music.
 My musical background ranges from western classical conservatory training, studying North Indian Classical music in India, playing avant-garde free improvisation and jazz in NYC, rock, pop and folk music, influences from Middle Eastern and African music to chamber and orchestral playing.
 I draw from all this experience and share with my students what inspires them.